api3dao/signed-api/packages/api/README.md

 ## Local development

-1. `cp .env.example .env` - To copy `.env` from the `example.env` file.
+1. `cp config/signed-api.example.json config/signed-api.json` - To create a config file from the example one.
 Optionally change the defaults.
 2. `pnpm run dev` - To start the API server.
-The port number can be configured in the `.env` file.
+The port number can be configured in the configuration file.

 ## Deployment